kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

 split()
 ~~~~~~~

-Split first constructs a 4-node from the 3-node leaf and the new key.
-The constructor automatically sorts the keys.
-Its children, since p3node is a leaf,
+When split is first called, p3node is a leaf, and the 4-node constructor automatically sorts the keys of p3node and new_key.
+It sets all four children to
-are all **nullptr**.
-Next, split ....
+nullptr:

 .. code-block:: cpp